maptiler/maptiler-sdk-js/readme.md

 <details>
   <summary>Know more about built-in map styles</summary>

 MapTiler provides some **reference styles** as well as some **variants** for each.
-A **reference syle** sets some guidelines about what kind of information is displayed, the granularity of the information, and more generaly defines a purpose for which this style is the most relevant: street navigation, outdoor adventure, minimalist dashboard, etc. Then, each **reference style** offers a range of **variants** that contain the same level of information and has the same purpose but using different colors schemes.
+A **reference style** sets some guidelines about what kind of information is displayed, the granularity of the information, and more generally defines a purpose for which this style is the most relevant: street navigation, outdoor adventure, minimalist dashboard, etc. Then, each **reference style** offers a range of **variants** that contain the same level of information and have the same purpose but use different color schemes.

 Here is the full list:
 - `MapStyle.STREETS`, reference style for navigation and city exploration